 What can you do to minimize or eliminate these factors?
 In what ways could you practice sharing your problem solving process throughout the week?

-We'll briefly discuss our journal responses to these questions with partners in class Monday morning.
-Make sure your responses are recorded before then!
+We'll briefly discuss our journal responses to these questions with partners in class.
+Make sure your responses are recorded before the start of the section!